-I know professional swimmers having really broad shoulders, but they do train ridiculously hard, which is why they have this shape.
+I know professional swimmers have really broad shoulders, but they do train ridiculously hard, which is why they have this shape.
 If you just swim 30 minutes 1-2 times per week, this won’t happen to you.

 My arms were super toned and I wasn’t doing any resistance training for them.
 I was just swimming 2-3 times per week for 30 minutes.
-So I know it works :)

 HIIT workouts are great for toning up and a lot of women don’t have issues with HIIT bulking up their upper body.

 Here are a few examples of HIIT workouts that won’t bulk you up.

 Pilates is a great form of lighter resistance training that will tone up without adding bulk.

 You can do regular pilates or reformer pilates – both are great.
-They use light weights, pilates rings or just body weight only.
+They use light weights, pilates rings or just bodyweight only.